CodexLink/SmartClassroomSystem/README.md

 ### Deployment

 In this section, we're going to talk about on how to deploy this project.
 The way you open the project is not intended or the usual way for this one.
-The project contains a script that could launch multiple instance of Command Prompts / Terminals.
+The project contains a script that could launch multiple instances of Command Prompts / Terminals.

-Just to make things clear, there are at least three command prompt / terminal instances and those are:
+Just to make things clear, there are at least three command prompts / terminal instances and those are:

 1. Smart Classroom | Script Instantiator (***Base System*** | The One You Should Open)
 2. Django Server Instance (Literally Runs inside ***SCControlSystem***)